It’s really damn hard to find Western movies with strong female leads! Or strong women at all.

 4. Robin Weigert in Deadwood (2004-2006, 2019 movie)

 Weigert’s Calamity Jane is a masterpiece.
-You can try to fight me on that, but I won’t budge.
-By season 3, Deadwood’s Shakespearean dialogue became incomprehensible, but you could only understand half of what Weigert slurred anyway.
+You can try to fight me on that, but like Jane when she’s passed out drunk, I won’t budge.
+By season 3, Deadwood’s Shakespearean dialogue became incomprehensible, but you could only ever understand half of what Weigert slurred throughout the series anyway.
 She’s f*cking brilliant.

 5. Katy Jurado in High Noon (1952)